brewster1134/jquery-space-frame/README.md

 ![Space Frame](http://i.imgur.com/W9sXrgK.gif)

 Space Frame allows you to use up to 4 images to transition between using a scrubber.
 You can use 2 images and restrict movement to just horizontal or vertical as well.
->>>>>>> 269476f4db20ed279644c218e0b6059bc3453dfa

-Space Frame allows you to use up to 4 images to transition between using a scrubber.
-You can use 2 images and restrict movement to just horizontal or vertical as well.

 ## Dependencies